spectrocloud/librarium/content/docs/19-kubernetes-school/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 ## Prerequisites

-- The Kubectl [command-line tool](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
+- The kubectl [command-line tool](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
 Kubectl allows you to connect to, configure and work with your clusters through the command line.
 - Access to a private registry.
 [DockerHub](https://hub.docker.com/) offers a single private registry on the free tier.
 If you do not have a personal registry account, you can use DockerHub.
 - Access to a running Kubernetes cluster.
 Setting up a Kubernetes cluster can be difficult.
 You can read about how to [create one from scratch](https://www.notion.so/How-To-Create-a-Kubernetes-Cluster-bf707518b6bf4a918d8b11a570eabed6) or on [Spectro Cloud’s console.](https://docs.spectrocloud.com/getting-started/#deployingyourfirstcluster)